kamalnour/adatastory/index.md

 We obtain the same general results : a general shift upwards after the first Covid death and the first lockdown.
 We will now move onto to DiD analysis in order to get more conclusive results.

-### DiD & Summary
+### Results

-In this section we will provide an analysis using the difference in differences method to quantify the changes due to the covid pandemic.
-Since we are not performing a controlled experiment we do not dispose of a control and treatment group as comparison directly, as the pandemic affected the whole world without exeption.
-We will therefore use previous temporal periods as a "control" or unaffected group.
-For the datasets gathered above, we dispose of dates from the start of the year 2019.
-This enables us to use the early 2019 period as control group, as it can remove year seasonality effect and be used to compare the early 2020 year where covid 19 pandemic hit.
+The global pandemic left its mark on Maslow's pyramid, particularly on its top three categories.
+To understand the extent of this impact, we turn to our reliable DiD tool for quantification.
+It enables us to understand exactly how strongly these categories were impacted, and which ones were most attractive for people.

 ![did_top3](assets/img/did_top3.png)

-We observe that the pandemic had a positive effect in terms of pageviews for all three top categories of Maslow's pyramid, with Self-Actualization seeing the highest uprise.
+Examining the data, a notable trend surfaces.
+Despite the challenges, the pandemic had a positive effect on pageviews in all three top categories of Maslow's pyramid.
+Notably, Self-Actualization experienced the most significant increase.

-We can conclude that the top of the pyramid, specifically for these three levels, has remained intact throughout Covid-19.
+In conclusion, the upper levels of Maslow's pyramid remained robust throughout the Covid-19 period, showing resilience in the face of adversity, or rather the void created by the pandemic led to people having a stronger interest in subjects of deeper meaning, like their personal growth, life goals and their value to others.